EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 Third party apps MAY refresh their tokens without the EduID Mobile App.

-The academic service MUST keep the initial secondary access_token and refresh_token that were responded to the EduID Mobile App.
+The academic service MUST keep the initial secondary access_token and refresh_token that were sent to the EduID Mobile App.